koad/io/README.md

 ```

 > back this directory up NOW, and keep it __somewhere suuuuuper safe__.
-> want to automated backups?  build a [raspberry pi powered concealment keyring that also pretends to be your front door bell](https://duckduckgo.com).
+> want to automated backups?  build a [raspberry pi powered concealment key-ring that also pretends to be your front door bell](https://duckduckgo.com).

 Your entity's directory will be a basic bare/blank koad:io skeleton filled with directories and keys that will be handy for you if you ever decide you want your entity to exist among multiple devices and locations.